Avoid Costly Mistakes Under the FAR 52.219-14 Limitations on Subcontracting Clause & 13 CFR 125.6

-If your proposal, on its face, leads an agency to the conclusion that you could not and would not comply with the FAR subcontracting limitation, the agency can decide that your proposal is technically unacceptable and may not form the basis for an award.
+If your proposal, on its face, leads an agency to the conclusion that you could not and would not comply with the FAR subcontracting limitations, the agency can decide that your proposal is technically unacceptable and may not form the basis for an award.
 This may apply to LPTA or best value contracts.